The Cure’s Boys Don’t Cry: why this classic song wasn’t a hit first time

 “We took what we did seriously, but we didn’t take ourselves that seriously.
 And I think that’s the key, because once you start to believe your own myth, you’re in danger.”

 Luckily for The Cure, Robert Smith took the band on a different direction with singles like The Love Cats and Inbetween Days, balancing the fine line between quirky guitar pop and introspective, anthemic music.

 Following the success of their album The Head On The Door in 1985, Fiction decided to release a compilation of The Cure’s singles, titled Standing On A Beach.
 The collection was accompanied by a re-release of Boys Don’t Cry in April 1986, re-sung by Smith, whose voice had matured in the intervening seven years.

 The release featured a video by director Tim Pope, who had been behind such memorable clips as those for The Love Cats and Close To Me and spawned the iconic shot of Robert Smith in silhouette, which has adorned thousands of t-shirts and posters since.

 This time, Boys Don’t Cry became a genuine hit!
 It made Number 22 in the UK singles charts, and even found success in Australia, Germany, Spain, France and the Netherlands.
 Boys Don’t Cry was the name of a 1999 film starring Hilary Swank.

 The song is now considered a classic and is the traditional end to most Cure live shows these days.
-Boys Don't Cry was, of course, part of the set when The Cure were inducted into the Rock & Roll Hall Of Fame in March 2019.
+Boys Don't Cry was, of course, the final song played when The Cure headlined Glastonbury in 2019.